Novavax, Inc. (NVAX) CEO Stan Erck on Q3 2020 Results - Earnings Call Transcript

 Stan Erck

 Thanks, Sylvia.
 Actually before I begin what I'd like to do is congratulations to our colleagues at Pfizer.
 They had a great result.
 They did a great job.
 It's a remarkable effort on their part.
 And it's great for global health.
 It's great for the vaccine industry.
 And truly it's great for all the efforts of our colleagues developing a spike protein to stop the coronavirus pandemic.
-It shows that a vaccine will work, and congratulations to Pfizer.
+It shows that the vaccine will work, and congratulations to Pfizer.

 So with that in our third quarter and continuing through today, reflects the accelerated expansion of Novavax in every functional area.
 With the ongoing Phase 3 clinical trial in the U.K. we are now just months away from Phase 3 efficacy data for a COVID-19 vaccine.